Taiwanese people: Burmese Chinese

 Burmese Chinese have settled mostly in Zhonghe District, located in Taipei County.
 The job boom in the factories there has attracted an estimated 40,000 Burmese Chinese immigrants (c.
 2008) which are 10% of the city's population.
 This is "believed to be the largest Burmese Chinese community outside of Burma."

 New residents or immigrants

-Taiwan Hsin Chu-min (臺灣新住民 lit.
-"New Residents in Taiwan" Xīnzhùmín; /[ɕin ʈʂu min]/) is a group that consists of mainly new residents, originally from other nations, who have either migrated to Taiwan or inter-married with a local Taiwanese.
+New residents in Taiwan (臺灣新住民 (Táiwān xīn zhùmín, New Residents of Taiwan)) are a group that consists of mainly new residents, originally from other nations, who have either migrated to Taiwan or inter-married with a local Taiwanese.
 The majority of new residents originated from Vietnam, Indonesia, Thailand, and Philippines.
 As of 2018, there are more than 710,000 foreign labors employed in Taiwan in both blue and white collar industries.
 Taiwanese society has a surprisingly high degree of diversity.
 According to Ethnologue, published by US-based SIL international, over 20 living languages are found on the island as of 2016.
 These languages are spoken by the many Austronesian and Han ethnolinguistic groups that comprise the people of Taiwan.